ISMPG/Merpian/README.md

 ### Hqllr — Local.
 Sovereign.
 Verifiable.

 *A hall of knowledge.
 A guardian of truth.
-Built for people, families, and communities.*
+Built for businesses, communities and individuals.*

-Hqllr is more than software — it’s a **family-built knowledge engine and AI ecosystem** that puts people before platforms.
+Hqllr is more than software — it’s a **knowledge engine and AI ecosystem** that puts people before platforms.
 We believe knowledge should be:

 - **Local-first** — your data stays with you, always in your control.